Do You Need to Edit Real Estate Garage Door Images?

 - What – Consider the structure of the garage door and how it opens.
 Is it a roll-up type, or a canopy, or is it side hinged?
 From here the visualization of several shots can be thought of.
 Try and take photos of garage doors which are closed, half-open, or if they are mechanized, consider taking a shot of it in action and freeze it at the right timing to capture an in-process look.

 - Where – Visit the property beforehand and take a look at the garage from a by stander’s point of view.
 You can stand on the sidewalk or along the driveway to get a glimpse of the garage’s exterior and how it complements the entire house.
 You will be able to figure out at which angle the garage door will stand out.

 - When – The time of the day is crucial for garage photo shoots.
-Check to see if there are windows on the garage door to take advantage of light coming in through the small windows and adding them into the editing process.
+Check to see if there are windows on the garage door to take advantage of light coming in through the small windows and adding them into the realty editor process.
 Taking photos from the outside, try the twilight enhancement technique at sundown to put a more dramatic flair to the garage door with the lights turned on inside.